nossidge/poefy/README.md

     $ poefy shakespeare -m < shakespeare_sonnets.txt
     $ poefy shakespeare --make < shakespeare_sonnets.txt

-This will create a corpus decribing each line of Shakespeare's sonnets.
+This will create a corpus describing each line of Shakespeare's sonnets.
 The type of corpus depends on whether you are using PosgreSQL (saved as a table in the 'poefy' database) or SQLite (saved to a database file as ROOT/data/CORPUS.db).

 Now, whenever you want to make poems using Shakespeare's lines, you can just use `poefy shakespeare` and it will read from the already created corpora: